lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/06-Profile-dashboard/README.md

 ## Background & Objectives

+have to use a lot of CSS positionning techniques.
-Create a cool profile dashboard by inserting your infos into a nice 2D layout.
-You'll have to use a lot of CSS positionning techniques.
+Create a cool profile dashboard by inserting your info into a nice 2D layout.
+You'll

 ## Specs

 Here is [the objective](http://lewagon.github.io/html-css-challenges/06-profile-dashboard/).
-Before inserting your different profile informations into the layout, start by building this layout step-by-step :
+Before inserting your different profile information into the layout, start by building this layout step-by-step :

 - Create and center the main container.
 - Add two floating `<div>` into this container.
 In order to get the main container wrap these two div, you'll have to use a third div with `clear: both;` CSS property after the two floating ones (this is a classic CSS trick).